MaxPhilips/wedding/_content/faq.md

 ##### Is there an open bar?
 Should I tip?

 Yes, the bar is open.
-We've covered the tips for you!
+We've covered the tips for you, but feel free to contribute if you like!

 ##### What else can I do in KC?